Let’s start with a working definition of ‘science:’

 “Biodiversity Management Plan (BMP) for the lion (Panthera leo) in South Africa” – (last sentence, para 3.8, page 28) says “The impact of the lion bone trade on wild lion populations outside of SA however has yet to be determined.”

-- The DEA has proposed 3 year SANBI study to look into the effects of the lion bone/skeleton trade:
+- The DEA has proposed a 3 year SANBI study to look into the effects of the lion bone/skeleton trade:

 “The South African National Biodiversity Institute (SANBI) has initiated a study aimed at increasing the understanding of the lion bone trade in South Africa and the captive lion breeding industry.”